benagricola/Millenium-Milo-v1.5/docs/assembly_manual/chapters/table_assembly.md

 ---
 !!! success ":fontawesome-solid-champagne-glasses: Congratulations!"
-    You're to move onto your electronics and cabling!
-Head over to the [Electronics Manual](../../electronics_manual/index.md) to get started!
+    You're ready to move onto your electronics and cabling!
+Head over to the [Electronics Manual](../../electronics_manual/chapters/introduction.md) to get started!